-- Sometimes a lace up ankle brace may be needed if the first two options don’t work.
-Usually with these three things you can take an amazing amount of pressure off it.
+- Sometimes a lace-up ankle brace may be needed if the first two options don’t work.
+Usually, with these three things, you can take an amazing amount of pressure off them.

-- Go see your podiatrist and get an x-ray of your heel if you think something might be broken, even a pair of your Achilles tendon may need it an ultrasound or an MRI.
+- See your podiatrist and get an x-ray of your heel if you think something might be broken.
+Even a pair of your Achilles tendon may need an ultrasound or an MRI.

 Best Supportive Shoes:

-- The key to prevent your heel pain is to have a good supportive shoe that supports your ankle joint and subtalar joint from everting.
+- The key to preventing your heel pain is to have a good supportive shoe that supports your ankle joint and subtalar joint from everting.

-- If you have a good supportive shoe, that keeps pressure your joints so that your ankle, Achilles tendon and subtalar joint does not have to work as hard.
+- If you have a good supportive shoe that keeps pressure on your joints so that your ankle, Achilles tendon, and subtalar joint do not have to work as hard.

 - This almost seems counter-intuitive, but when people make a switch to really good supportive shoes that fit properly, the ankle and Achilles tendon pain should gradually start to improve.

 - Whether the tendon is too tight or not is not the problem.
 It’s how compressed the Achilles tendon gets against the back of the heel.